PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-05 20:26:55
+Last updated: 2024-04-05 20:27:28
-Random Quote: So roll me further bitch! - Jesse Pinkman
+Random Quote: To be a scientist is to be naive. - Valery Legasov